-Surgery may be an option if you or your child has:
+Surgery can also reduce the curve and prevent it from getting worse in both children and adults.
+It may be an option if you or your child has:

-Spinal fusion is the surgery that doctors use most often to reduce the curve and prevent it from getting worse.
+Spinal fusion is the surgery that doctors use most often.
 During this procedure, the surgeon lines up the bones of the spine and fuses them together to stop them from moving.
 He fills in the spaces between the vertebrae with small pieces of bone.
 Metal screws, plates, or rods hold the spine in place while it heals.

 Without treatment, kyphosis is likely to get worse over time.
 That can lead to serious complications including:

 Lung, digestive, and heart problems : A serious spine curve can compress organs in the chest and abdomen.
 That can make it hard to breathe and cause acid reflux or trouble swallowing.
 It can even affect heart function.